 A hematoma is a collection of blood that can accumulate under the skin.
 Although rare, it can occur after a facelift.
 The risk of hematoma is about 1%.
 The treatment usually entails draining it in the office.
 Most patients that have a hematoma after surgery recover well without any complications.
 Infections after facelift surgery are also rare.
 Patients are given antibiotics prior to surgery and after surgery to help prevent infections.

-The patient is discharged home the same day after surgery.
+The patient is discharged home or to a hotel the same day after the facelift surgery.
 The first night should be spent relaxed.
-Activity should be kept to a minimum.
-A liquid diet is best for the first eighteen hours after anesthesia.
-The head should be kept elevated using two pillows to help reduce swelling.
-The patient should place small zip lock bags with frozen peas on the eyes 10 minutes, for every hour spent awake for the first 48 hours.
+The patient should keep activity to a minimum.
+It is best to maintain a liquid diet for the first eighteen hours after anesthesia.
+The patient should keep the head elevated using two pillows to help reduce swelling of the face and neck.
+The patient should place small zip lock bags with frozen peas on the eyes and face for ten minutes, for every hour spent awake for the first 48 hours.

 The face will be wrapped with a bandage used to keep the skin flat.
 Pain should be minimal.
 Tylenol is usually enough to control any minor discomfort.
 Additional pain medication will be provided, in the event that it is needed.
 Any significant pain should be reported to Dr. Bustillo immediately, as this may signal bleeding under the skin.
 If a blepharoplasty was performed, some mild bruising may be visible around the eyes.

-The patient is then seen the morning after surgery.
+The patient is then seen the morning after the lift surgery.
 The bandage will be removed on the first day after surgery.
 It is normal for some bruising to appear in the neck.
-A small bandage is then worn for five days while the healing occurs.
+A small bandage is then worn for one more day.
 On the fifth post-operative day, the small stitches in front of the ear and under the chin are removed.
 Patients can usually shower and wash their hair after this second visit.

 Most patients return to work and daily activities about two weeks after surgery.
-Seventy percent of the swelling resolves in the first three weeks.
+Seventy percent of the swelling resolves in the first three weeks after the facelift.
 It is recommended that physical activity, such as running or lifting be resumed three weeks after the surgery.
 The remainder of the swelling can take up to three months to completely resolve.
 This remaining swelling is imperceptible.

-The final results of the surgery may not be completely evident until several months after the surgery.
+The final results of the facelift surgery may not be completely evident until several months after the surgery.
 The results of a facelift operation usually turn back the clock approximately ten years and the results last about ten years.
+Dr. Bustillo will take before and after pictures and will give them to you once you are completely healed from the facelift operation.
 Most patients who undergo facial rejuvenation surgery are extremely happy with the results.